Every input your team takes in becomes structured knowledge.

 Flat.
 Any team size.
 Cancel anytime.

-Upload unlimited documents.
-Unlimited SOPs.
-Unlimited chatbot queries.
+Unlimited captures.
+Unlimited dossiers and entries.
+Unlimited chat queries.
 Unlimited team members.
 One price.

 Currently in early access.
 Try it free with your own docs.